-- Buyers still vulnerable to foreclosure if seller doesn’t make payments to senior financing
+- Buyers still vulnerable to foreclosure if seller doesn’t make mortgage payments to senior financing

 - No home inspection/PMI may result in buyer paying too much for the property

-- High interest rates and bigger down payment required
+- Higher interest rates and bigger down payment required

-- Seller faces risks if buyer defaults on payment
+- Seller faces risks if the borrower defaults on payment

 Seller Financing FAQs

 As previously noted, there are pros and cons to weigh when debating whether or not to enter into a seller financing agreement.
-Following, you’ll find answers to several frequently asked questions (FAQs) associated with this form of real estate transaction.
+Read on to find answers to several frequently asked questions (FAQs) associated with this form of real estate transaction.

-These terms are one and the same – a purchase money loan is a loan that’s made to a home buyer by the property seller.
+These terms are all one and the same – a purchase money mortgage is a loan that’s made to a home buyer by the property seller.
 This process may also be referred to as owner financing.

-Answers are entirely dependent on your personal situation and needs.
-As a home buyer, seller financing may make more lending opportunities available to you, just as it may present added opportunity for financial benefit to home sellers.
+The answer is entirely dependent on your personal situation and needs.
+As a home buyer, seller financing may make more lending opportunities available to you, just as it may present an added opportunity for financial benefit to home sellers.
 However, there are advantages and disadvantages to the practice as well, as outlined above.